-SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets gardens and their settings • Encourage local stewardship of local environments, for example by promoting best practices in agricultural management • Ensure that environmental impacts caused by mineral operations and the transport of minerals are minimised. • Promote the use of rural areas and open space by all, encourage easy non-car based access, and accommodate the needs of disabled users.
-Landscape Not covered in SA To maintain and enhance the quality of landscapes and townscapes To improve quality of surroundings Protect and enhance the landscape everywhere and particularly in designated areas Value and protect diversity and local distinctiveness Improve landscape and ecological quality and character of the countryside Improve the quantity and quality of publicly accessible open space Improve satisfaction of people with their neighbourhoods as Changes in the areas of designated nature conservation sites as a consequence of planning permission.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Create new appropriate habitats.
+Value, enhance and protect natural environmental assets including AONB's, historic landscapes, open spaces, parks and gardens and their settings Encourage local stewardship of local environments, for example by promoting best practices in agricultural management.
+Ensure that environmental impacts caused by mineral operations and the transport of minerals are minimised.
+Promote the use of rural areas and open space by all, encourage easy non-car based access, and accommodate the needs of disabled users.
+Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
+Changes in the areas of designated nature conservation sites as a consequence of planning permission.
 Proportion of local sites where positive conservation management has or is being implemented.
-Monitoring changes to historic landscapes.
-Area resulting in a loss of open space as a result of planning permission To capitalise on opportunities to enhance the areas of value to nature conservation as much as possible.
-No specific targets identified.
-No specific targets identified.
+To protect or enhance the habitats of species identified.
+Zero net loss of habitats.
+To capitalise on opportunities to enhance the areas of value to nature conservation.
+The number of local sites under positive conservation management (Increase).